 Experian is one of a number of credit reference agencies that collect your credit information.
 It estimates that almost two-thirds of business owners have never checked their credit score, while nearly 90% say they don’t know what goes into it.

-In this article, we’ll take a look at:
+In this article, we look at:

-- Why your business credit score is important.
+- Why your business credit score is important

-- What affects your business credit score.
+- What affects it